Deep JWST spectroscopy of galaxies in a candidate ionized bubble at $z = 8.7$: probing reionization at pMpc scales with Ly$\alpha$ emission: Sample Properties

 Our rest-UV observations from GO 4287 also cover the wavelength of \Lya{} for the first time, and we detect \Lya{} along with the red component of the high-ionization \ion{N}{v}$\lambda\lambda$1239,1243 doublet (Figure\ \ref{fig:87873_uv_lines}).
 For \Lya, we measure a rest-frame EW of $\text{EW}_{0, \Lya} = 3.5 \pm 2.2$\,\AA{} and a velocity offset of $\Delta v_{\Lya} = 251_{-33}^{+33}$.
-We refer to \citet{Tang2025} for a detailed discussion of the \ion{N}{v} line; however, we note that, similarly to EGSY8p7, the presence of \ion{N}{v} suggests that CEERS-1025 has a hard radiation field with the presence of photons with energies $\gtrsim 77$\,eV.
-Compared to EGSY8p7, we infer a slightly (though not significantly) older luminosity-weighted age of $\sim 3$\,Myr for the stellar population that dominates the SED of CEERS-1015.
-However, we infer a markedly lower -- though still high -- ionizing photon production efficiency of $\xi_\text{ion} = 10^{25.5}$\,Hz\,erg$^{-1}$.
-This suggests that, though the stellar population dominating CEERS-1025 may be marginally older than that of EGSY8p7, it does not contribute as much ionizing flux towards creating an ionized bubble over the course of its lifetime.
+We refer to \citet{Tang2025} for a detailed discussion of the \ion{N}{v} line and other high-ionization UV lines; however, we note that, similarly to EGSY8p7, the presence of \ion{N}{v} suggests that CEERS-1025 has a hard radiation field with the presence of photons with energies $\gtrsim 77$\,eV.
+As for EGSY8p7, we infer a mass-weighted age of $\sim 13$\,Myr.
+However, we infer a markedly lower -- though still high -- ionizing photon production efficiency of $\xi_\text{ion} = 10^{25.3}$\,Hz\,erg$^{-1}$ in comparison with EGSY8p7.
+This suggests that this source may not contribute as much ionizing flux towards creating an ionized bubble over the course of its lifetime.